• Our Wander

 Both hotels are conveniently located near Hakata Station, making transit easy.
 We preferred Prince Smart Inn for its modern layout and the larger space for our luggages.
 If you enjoy a traditional soak, APA Hotel is an excellent choice for its in-house Onsen.
 Just be sure to avoid the peak evening hours (9PM to 11PM) when the bathhouse is most crowded.

-✳️ Check-in timing in Japan is quite strict.
-So expect to queue during the official hotel check-in time.
+✳️ Check-in timing in Japan is strict.
+Expect to queue during the hotel’s check-in time.

 Our Top 3 Favourite Parks for Cherry Blossoms in Kyushu

-While our 1,067 km road trip took us past countless blooming Sakuras, three specific locations stood out for their scale, atmosphere, and unique beauty.
+Among the many Sakura parks we visited, three specific parks stood out for their atmosphere and unique beauty.
 These parks ticked all our boxes for the perfect Sakura experience.

 Park Name